a-e/rsel/docs/custom.md

 Customization
 -------------

-Rsel provides only the most basic imperative navigational steps and verification.
-For real-world testing, you will most likely want to define your own steps, built up from the low-level ones provided by Rsel.
+When you are using Rsel through FitNesse, you may find yourself needing more high-level steps; it can be tedious to spell out every action using the basic actions provided by the `SeleniumTest` class.

-It's pretty easy to do this by subclassing `SeleniumTest` and adding your own methods to it.
+It's pretty easy to create custom steps by subclassing `SeleniumTest` and adding your own methods to it.
 Create a sibling directory to your `FitNesseRoot`, named something like `custom_rsel`, then create a Ruby file in there.
-The Ruby file can be called whatever you want--it's most logical to name it after your
+The Ruby file can be called whatever you want--it's most logical to name it after your application:
-application:

 - `FitNesseRoot`
 - `custom_rsel`